fastai/course-v3/docs/gradient_tutorial.md

 [Gradient](https://www.paperspace.com/gradient) is built on top of [Paperspace](https://www.paperspace.com/) is a GPU-accelerated cloud platform.

-### Summary of Charges
+## Pricing

+The instance we suggest, K80, is [$0.59 an hour](https://support.paperspace.com/hc/en-us/articles/360007742114-Gradient-Instance-Types).
 There are no storage fees associated with using Gradient Notebooks.
-Users pay hourly usage fees for the time that their Notebooks are Running.
-The hourly rate is dependent on the Compute Type selected, see all available types [here](https://support.paperspace.com/hc/en-us/articles/360007742114-Gradient-Instance-Types).
+UThe hourly rate is dependent on the Compute Type selected, see all available types [here](https://support.paperspace.com/hc/en-us/articles/360007742114-Gradient-Instance-Types).
 Notebooks must be stopped to end billing.
 Learn more about Gradient billing [here](https://support.paperspace.com/hc/en-us/articles/360001369914-How-Does-Gradient-Billing-Work-).

 ## Getting Set Up
 ### Step 1: Create a Paperspace Account